You searched for: “ant

 Word Entries at Get Words: “ant

-Social insect living in organized colonies; characteristically the males and fertile queen have wings during breeding season; wingless sterile females are the workers.
+A social insect living in an organized colony: Ants are characteristically the males and fertile queen that have wings during breeding season while wingless sterile females are the workers.

 Ants run much of the terrestrial world as soil turners, channelers of energy, dominatrics of the insect fauna and yet receive only passing mention in textbooks on ecology.